adobe/genstudio-uix-examples/README.md

-# GenStudio for Perfornce Marketing UI Extensibility Examples
+# GenStudio for Performance Marketing UI Extensibility Examples

 This repository contains working examples of the usage of UI Extensibility in GenStudio for Performance Marketing.